chuanqizhu0725/phase-field-models/README.md

 The principles of developing reusable, expandable, managable problems are:

 - Do not repeat yourself
-  when a block of code are used in different places, put it in a sigle file and call it from other files
+  when a block of code are used in different places, put it in a single file and call it from other files
 - Modularization and Object Orientation Programming This is for building new models more effectively and make degugging easier
 - ...